jnf/tuesday-exercises/understanding-this.md

 ## `this` does not exist until the function is _invoked_.

-I shamelessly stole (and lightly edited) this sentence from [Javascript Is Sexy](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/) blog.
+I shamelessly stole (and lightly edited) this sentence from the poorly named [Javascript Is Sexy](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/) blog.
 It's a good sentence (emphasis mine):

 > Even though it _appears_ `this` refers to the object where it is defined, it is not until an object invokes the function that `this` is actually assigned a value.
 And the value it is assigned is based __exclusively__ on the object that invokes the this Function.